Ben True: 2021

 True spent January and February training in Charlottesville, Virginia, home to the nearby University of Virginia and Reebok Boston Track Club.

 On February 20, True ran a 10,000m PR of 27:14.95 at the TEN, a meet held by Sound Running in Southern California.
 The time was 27 seconds faster than his previous best.
 He finished 4th to Bowerman teammates Marc Scott, Grant Fisher, and Woody Kincaid and is now the 8th fastest American of all time at the distance.
 Recent Harvard graduate Kieran Tuntivate finished 5th in 27:17 in the historically fast race.
 It was his first race since September 2019.

 On September 6, True won the USATF 20 km Championships in a time of 59:53.
 The event was held in New Haven, Connecticut.

 On September 11, the Strava club Tour de Woodstock held their first weekly public group run.
 The club was formed by True, along with his current training partners Dan Curts and Fred Huxham.

 In November, True announced he had agreed to a deal with Asics that will run through at least 2023.

 On November 7, True took home 7th place at the 2021 New York City Marathon, in a time of 2:12:53.
 It was his first time competing at the Marathon distance.
 True was the second American finisher, behind Elkanah Kibet and finished just four seconds ahead of fellow American Nathan Martin.

+2023

+On April 17, 2023, True finished an impressive 23rd place at the Boston Marathon with a time of 2:16:06.

+Coaching

+As of 2024, True transitioned to coaching both professional and amateur distance runners through the club he founded, Northwoods Athletics.
+In January 2025, True was hired as an assistant coach of cross country and track and field at his alma mater, Dartmouth College.